vidchy044/assignment2/README.md

-First name : vidchayada Last name : abhicharttibutra GPA : 1.7 Student ID : 672115044 is pushed to the stack First name : vidchayada Last name : abhicharttibutra GPA : 1.7 Student ID : 672115044 is poped from the stack First name : chanchakorn Last name : Chulapech GPA : 4.0 Student ID : 672115007 is pushed to the stack First name : chanchakorn Last name : Chulapech GPA : 4.0 Student ID : 672115007 is poped from the stack First name : John Last name : Doe GPA : 2.0 Student ID : 67213365 is pushed to the stack First name : John Last name : Doe GPA : 2.0 Student ID : 67213365 is poped from the stack First name : Jimmy Last name : Doeson GPA : 4.0 Student ID : 672115005 is pushed to the stack
+First name : vidchayada Last name : abhicharttibutra GPA : 1.7 Student ID : 672115044 is pushed to the stack First name : vidchayada Last name : abhicharttibutra GPA : 1.7 Student ID : 672115044 is poped from the stack First name : Bom Last name : voyage GPA : 4.0 Student ID : 672115009 is pushed to the stack First name : Bom Last name : voyage GPA : 4.0 Student ID : 672115009 is poped from the stack First name : John Last name : Doe GPA : 2.0 Student ID : 67213365 is pushed to the stack First name : John Last name : Doe GPA : 2.0 Student ID : 67213365 is poped from the stack First name : Jimmy Last name : Doeson GPA : 4.0 Student ID : 672115005 is pushed to the stack